eddpeterson/theBucketList/Readme.md

 *   Create production apps for facebook, heroku and map 101todos dns # 2 hours

+*   BUGS:

+    > On Mac on Google chrome does not show remove/rename buttons for goals

 ## Security # 8 hours

 *   protect_from_forgery